List of Jacksonville Jaguars head coaches: Doug Marrone era (2016–2020)

 Doug Marrone replaced Bradley for the final two remaining games of the 2016 season as the interim head coach of the Jaguars.
 On January 9, 2017, the Jaguars removed the interim tag and hired Marrone to be their fifth head coach.
-In Marrone's first season as head coach, the Jaguars finished with a 10–6 regular season record in 2017, made the playoffs for the first time since 2007 and made a AFC Conference Championship appearance but were defeated by the New England Patriots.
+In Marrone's first season as head coach, the Jaguars finished with a 10–6 regular season record in 2017, made the playoffs for the first time since 2007 and made an AFC Conference Championship appearance but were defeated by the New England Patriots.
 Over the next three seasons under Marrone, the Jaguars finished 4th in the AFC South with losing seasons and failed to make the playoffs for three consecutive seasons.
 In 2020, Marrone led the Jaguars to a franchise-worst and league worst 1–15 season record in 2020, clinching the Jaguars their first franchise 1st overall pick in the 2021 NFL draft.
 Following the end of the 2020 season, Marrone was fired on January 4, 2021.